 - Save.
 Once you've customized your Event Splits, don't forget to save!

 - Preview your branches.

-- Delete your Wait for event split action by selecting this option or clicking Delete Step in the upper-right corner of the Split editor.
+- Delete your Subscriber Event split action by selecting this option or clicking Delete Step in the upper-right corner of the Split editor.

 - Add or remove a subscriber tag based on which path the subscriber takes.
-In the example above, subscribers will be tagged as conditioner or shampoo based on their response to the Wait for Susbcriber Response Split.
+In the example above, subscribers will be tagged as conditioner or shampoo based on their response.

 - Save.
 Once you've added your subscriber tag, don't forget to save!